souheib1/souheib1/README.md

 - 🌱 I’m currently learning **Advanced learning for text and graph data | Computational Statistics**
 - 💻 Last project:**Refinement of Deep-Learning approaches for unsupervised cell Segmentation and Classification on micro-fluidic Images**
-- 👨‍💻 I’m currently working on the projects **Clustering with Multi-Layer Graphs | Capturing Label Characteritics in VAEs**
+- 👨‍💻 I’m currently working on the projects **Clustering with Multi-Layer Graphs | Capturing Label Characteristics in VAEs**
 - 📫 How to reach me:     <a align="center" href="https://www.linkedin.com/in/souheib/"><img align="center" alt="codeSTACKr | LinkedIn"  src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 🔧 Languages and Tools: